Pipe Major / President

 Barry is a fulltime bagpipe teacher and performer and with his wife Elizabeth they run Pipers of Distinction, The Sydney School of Piping & Drumming, A Highland Wedding Kilt Hire and Berlsa Trading - Celtic Sales.

-Barry plays a fully mounted 1921 sterling silver set of Henry Stark bagpipes that were given to him by his original tutor and friend Chief Inspector Rod Parker (retired).
+Barry plays either a fully mounted 1921 sterling silver set of Henry Stark bagpipes that were given to him by his original tutor and friend Chief Inspector Rod Parker (retired).
+Or a set 1903 Ivory and Silver Centre bagpipes made in Edinburgh that he purchased in 1984.

 Hugh joined the Hawkesbury Nepean Valley Pipe Band in 2014.